dgroomes/redux-playground/README.md

 to start my learning journey with Redux.

-## Standalone sub-projects
+## Standalone subprojects

-This repository illustrates different concepts, patterns and examples via standalone sub-projects.
+This repository illustrates different concepts, patterns and examples via standalone subprojects.
 Each sub-project is completely independent of the others and do not depend on the root project.
-This _standalone sub-project constraint_ forces the sub-projects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.
+This _standalone sub-project constraint_ forces the subprojects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.

-The sub-projects include:
+The subprojects include:

 ## `redux-core/`